Perplex

 2. Find the equation of the regression line of s on t.

-3. Use the regression line found in (b) to predict the score of a student who spent 7 hours studying.
+3. Use the regression line found in (b) to predict the score of a student who spent 7 hours studying to the nearest whole number.

 4. Explain why the regression equation should not be used to predict the score of a student who studied 25 hours for the test.